 - Untreated, plantar warts may grow up to 1 inch across and spread into clusters.
 Since certain HPV types are oncogenic (able to produce invasive malignant cancers), it is possible that plantar warts can rarely become invasive malignancies.
 Any wart-like lesion on the sole of the foot that does not resolve after appropriate therapy and continues to enlarge should be biopsied and examined by a pathologist.

-- A painful scar on the sole of the foot can pose an even more severe problem, which is why surgery is not the first choice of treatment.
+- A painful scar on the sole of the foot can pose an even more severe problem, which is why excisional surgery is not a desirable treatment.

 - Many of these warts resolve within one to two years.
 While they last, though, the warts are ugly, irritating, and often painful.
 For these reasons, many podiatrists (foot specialists) recommend having plantar warts treated.